Jerenyaoyelu/meplay/README.md

 # Meplay Ground

-Showcasing a ground of demos or components generated from free mind, doing it with ❤️
+Showcasing a group of demos or components generated from free mind, doing it with ❤️

 ## Table of content